microsoft/nl-partner-landing-page/content/_index.md

 featured: true
 ---

-### The one-stop destination for uplifting your cloud journey
+### The one-stop destination for uplifting your Azure Data & AI journey

 Our intent is to empower you with the necessary tools, knowledge, and opportunities - all available in one place.
 To accelerate your partner journey and customer opportunities, we have gathered valuable resources to support your exploration and success in Data & AI.
 We plan to expand to other solution areas in the future as well, but for the moment the technical content is targeted on Data & AI domain.